 • Any key terms or “benefit statements.”

 Below are examples of actual commercial scripts.
-I’ve underlined the parts of the script I’d have memorized so I could relax and look into the camera on the rest.
+I’ve highlighted parts of the script I’d have memorized so I could relax and look into the camera on the rest.

 Try reading these scripts in the mirror, being off-book for the highlighted words and reading the rest from your paper.
 It’s tricky at first, but you’ll get there.
 Nobody expects you to be memorized if you’ve just got the script.
 But this technique will minimize any distracting back-and-forth eye-darting.